 - Gas system

 There is no getting around it.
 Every choice you make to the benefit of one area will negatively affect another.
-The more specialized you make your rifle for one task, the worse it will perform at others.
+The more specialized you make your rifle for one task, the worse it perform at others.

 I always recommend that new shooters start with a generalized, “Jack of All Trades” type of rifle.
 The reason is simple: new shooters don’t have enough skill to take advantage of special configurations.
 This is not me being judgmental in any way.
 This applies to myself just as much as it may to you.